Skip to Content

 The earliest horses, such as the Mesohippus, had three toes, and the Hyracotherium had five toes.
 Eventually, horses lost their side toes and developed single-toed hooves, which helped them run fast and elude predators-all thanks to evolution!

 Horses are the largest of all domesticated animals, and they can weigh more than 2,000 pounds!
 A draft horse is the largest breed of horse, and it can be huge.
-The average size for a female is 17 hands high and around 1,300 pounds, while the male averages at 18 hands high and weighs an average of 2,000 pounds!
+The average size for a female is 17 hands high and around 1,300 pounds, while the male averages 18 hands high and weighs an average of 2,000 pounds!

-3. Horses can swim.
+3. Horses Can Swim.

 Horses are amazing creatures.
 They can run, jump, and even swim!
 Have you ever seen a horse in the water?
 It’s so cool to see a horse swimming because they seem like such land animals.